-Irreversible creation of chromatin structure plasticity surrounding proximal 5'-upstream region of particular gene occurs in descendent cells but not in initial cells that accept signal on environment change (upper panel).
-Regulations of ordinary gene expressions and enzyme reactions occur reversibly in the cells that accept proper signal (middle and lower panels).
+Irreversible creation of the chromatin structure plasticity surrounding proximal 5'-upstream region of certain specific gene occurs in descendent cells but not in initial cells that accept signal on the abnormal environment change (upper panel).
+Regulations of ordinary gene expression and enzyme reaction reversibly occur in the cells that accept proper signal (middle and lower panels).
 The figure is identical with Fig. 6-7 in [Chap.
 6].

 Figure 7-23.
-Schematic representation of chromatin conformation change code (4C) theory for gain of new cell function through irreversible creation of chromatin structure plasticity with epigenetic modifications via a lot of generations
+Schematic presentation of chromatin conformation change code (4C) theory for gaining un-programmed and new cell functions by means of irreversible creation of chromatin structure plasticity with epigenetic modifications through various generations